Dairy Cow Isopods are arguably the go-to species for beginners and experienced keepers alike.

 - Calcium – Isopods like Dairy Cows need extra calcium to support the development of their carapace.
 Crushed eggshells or cuttlefish bones are both great sources that you can add in small amounts.

-isopod food – These proprietary blends are optimized forisopod health and are by far the most convenient way to address your feeding needs.
-Check out this Isopod Super-Food Blend from the team at Rubber Ducky Isopods.
+- Dedicated isopod food – These proprietary blends are optimized for isopod health and are by far the most convenient way to address your feeding needs.
+We sell a hand-made concentrated isopod Superfood blend on our shop.

 Just take care not to add too much food at once.
 Little and often is best, or you risk an overgrowth of mold and an unwelcome fungus gnat party.